hello-arun/React-Tutorial/README.md

 ```
 This will create the folder `react-app` with all the depenedencies installed inside it.
 Actually this folder is the react application folder.
 We do all of out code inside this folder.

-You are now in `Chap-20-Start-From-Scratch` brach.
+You are now in `Chap-40-Counter-App-Contd` branch.
 Go to [react-app](./react-app/) folder for tutorial.

-If you have completed `Chap-20` switch to `Chap-30` for next tutorial We will make an `counter-app` from scratch.
+If you have completed `Chap-40` switch to `Chap-50` for next tutorial.